Lines of credit: What they are & how they work

 You can apply for a line of credit from lenders that offer them, including banks and credit unions.

 The application process may be similar to that of other loans or credit applications.
-Lenders generally review a borrower’s creditworthiness to determine whether they’re eligible.
-The higher their credit scores, the more likely they are to get a line of credit with lower interest rates.
+Lenders generally review your creditworthiness to determine whether you’re eligible.
+And the higher your credit scores, the more likely you are to get a line of credit with lower interest rates.

-Borrowers can then weigh different options by comparing things like annual percentage rates.
-They can also look for fees and other costs related to opening the account.
+Before applying, weigh different options by comparing things like annual percentage rates (APRs).
+You can also look for fees and other costs related to opening the account.

 Does a line of credit affect your credit scores?